Skip to content

 How to use this cue

 Use the record as a reminder to check official state-park information when New Bern becomes part of a longer eastern North Carolina route plan.
+It is there to support the stop, not define it.

 Confirm access, hours, fees, reservations, closures, and conditions with the official source before planning around this nearby utility note.